Poehavshi/crime-dashboard/README.md

 - Climate [[Global climate Change Data 2016](https://data.world/data-society/global-climate-change-data)] [[California climate zones](https://data.amerigeoss.org/dataset/california-building-climate-zones)]
 - Housing data [[Zillow home values index](https://www.zillow.com/research/data/)]
 - Maybe some additional data scraped from websites in future

+## How to run

+The only one to launch whole project is docker-compose, so to run project you need:

+1 Build all images for docker-compose:

+`docker-compose build`

+2 Run project

+`docker-compose up`